grimmelm/ctech404/ctech402/module_4/M4_Codio_PROJECT-Dictionaries-and-Lists/exercise_specs.md

 Currently, every office number begins with the floor number followed by two numbers (e.g. 204). <br>
 <code>office_updates</code> contains the office numbers on the second floor and their corresponding offices on the third floor.

-Putting into practive everything you have learned about dictionaries, and converting keys to lists and values to lists, find all office numbers on the second floor and update their values to the new office numbers on the third floor.
+Putting into practive everything you have learned about dictionaries, find all office numbers on the second floor and update their values to the new office numbers on the third floor.

 ## Any Unique Requirements or Notes?